tommyshelby9121/octocat/docs/commands.md

 Example: `!userinfo tommyshelby9121`

-This gets all the publicly information available and is sorted and displayed by relevance.
+This gets all the publicly information available for the user `tommyshelby9121` and is sorted and displayed by relevance.

 ## Creating Repositories

 In order to create a repository with OctoCat, you can do the following;

 ### `!createrepo <name> [visibility]`